-The term is also sometimes used as another word for sunrise – the moment when the upper edge of the Sun's disc appears above the horizon and the first direct sunlight of the day becomes visible.
+The term is also sometimes used as another word for sunrise—the moment when the upper edge of the Sun's disk appears above the horizon and the first direct sunlight of the day becomes visible.

 As the beginning of a new day, dawn has a special significance in many of the world's religions.
 However, the definition of the term varies from one faith and religious community to another.

-For example, Muslims are required to offer the Fajr prayer, which is 1 of the 5 obligatory daily prayers in Islam and constitutes one of the Five Pillars of the Islamic faith, during the morning twilight period.
+For example, Muslims are required to offer the Fajr prayer, which is one of the five obligatory daily prayers in Islam constituting one of the Five Pillars of the Islamic faith, during the morning twilight period.
 Even within Islam, however, there are differing opinions about the correct moment for the prayer.